Uses: Attractive, economical utility birds.

 Eggs: 160 – 190 cream / tinted.

 Weight: Cock: 2.5 – 3.2 Kg.Hen: 2.0 – 2.5 Kg.

 Colour: Black head, hackles and tail.
 Buff body and wings.

 Useful to Know: Vorwerks are alert and active and generally docile, suitable for novices.
-They can fly reasonably well, so you may need to clip a wing or provide a covered run.
-Spare cockerels can be used as a more 'traditional' table bird.
-They are fast to mature and economical with food, especially if allowed to forage, spare males can be used as a more ‘traditional’ table bird.
+They can fly reasonably well.
+Quick to mature and economical with food if allowed to forage, spare males can be used as a more ‘traditional’ table bird.

-Vorwerks first appeared in the UK as Buff Lakenfelders in 1935 where they were exhibited but it wasn't until the 1970's that they made a re-appearance.
+Vorwerk chickens first appeared in the UK as Buff Lakenvelders in 1935 where they were exhibited but it wasn’t until the 1970’s that they made a re-appearance.